 Sign up for more information on Sir John A Day HERE

-The Historica-Dominion Institute is the largest charitable organization dedicated to Canadian history, identity and citizenship.
+Historica Canada is the largest charitable organization dedicated to Canadian history, identity and citizenship.
 Its mandate is to build active and informed citizens through a greater knowledge and appreciation of the history, heritage and stories of Canada.
-Discover the Institute at www.historica-dominion.ca.
+Discover the Institute at www.historicacanada.ca.

 The Sir John A Macdonald Day Project would like to thank the members of our Advisory Committee for their support in this project: